-In these situations, WiFi calling can seem like a reasonable alternative to relying on cellular network carriers and cell towers.
+In these situations, WiFi calling can seem like a reasonable alternative to relying on spotty network coverage in your location.

 What is WiFi calling?

-Even with our increasingly busy lives, most of us strive to stay connected with friends, family, and others.
+Even with our increasingly busy lives, most of us strive to stay connected with friends, family, and the office pretty much all the time.
 In some ways, it’s becoming easier to communicate since millions of WiFi hotspots are popping up virtually everywhere.
-By 2022, it’s projected that there will be 549 million public WiFi hotspots around the globe.
+In the United States, about 47% of people say they use public WiFi regularly.

-With WiFi calling, you can take advantage of this rapid upsurge.
-It’s a feature that enables you to make phone calls and send text messages via a wireless internet connection, rather than using your cellular carrier network.
-You can make WiFi calls via your home internet or WiFi hotspots when you’re on the go, even if you aren’t near a cell tower.
+With WiFi calling, you can take advantage of the prevalence of public WiFi.
+It enables you to make phone calls and send text messages via a wireless internet connection, rather than using your cellular carrier network.
+You can use WiFi calling via your home internet or via WiFi hotspots when you’re on the go, even if network coverage is spotty in your location.